Country guides

 Communications

 The international access code for Ecuador is +593.
 Hotels, cafes and restaurants offering free WiFi are widely available.
-As international roaming costs can be high, purchasing a local prepaid SIM card can be a cheaper option.
+Travellers can purchase local prepaid SIM cards for unlocked phones or use eSIMs if their cellular providers support it on their networks.

 Passport & Visa